starlinglab/authenticated-attributes/docs/http.md

 ### GET /v1/cids

 Get all the CIDs stored in this database.
 The response is a DAG-CBOR encoded array of strings, not CID objects.

+### GET /v1/atts

+Get all the attestations stored in the database, in a DAG-CBOR array.

 ### POST /v1/rel/:cid